tuobangli/author_ber13/README.md

-sent for doudna's lab, waiting for reply.
+resent for doudna's lab

-8
+13